Sherri Tenpenny

-Sherri J. Tenpenny is an American anti-vaccination activist and conspiracy theorist who promulgates disproven hypotheses that vaccines cause autism.
+Sherri J. Tenpenny is an American anti-vaccination activist and conspiracy theorist.
 An osteopathic physician by training, she is the author of four books opposing vaccination.
 In 2023 the State Medical Board of Ohio indefinitely suspended Tenpenny's medical license for failure to participate in its investigations.
-Her license was restored in 2024.
+Her license was restored in 2024 and expired in 2025.

 Her 2015 lecture tour of Australia was canceled due to a public outcry over her absolute vaccine opposition, which fails to acknowledge established scientific consensus.
-A 2021 Center for Countering Digital Hate analysis concluded that Tenpenny is among the top twelve people spreading COVID-19 misinformation and pseudoscientific anti-vaccine misinformation on social media platforms.
+A 2021 Center for Countering Digital Hate analysis concluded that Tenpenny is among the top twelve individuals and organizations spreading COVID-19 misinformation and pseudoscientific anti-vaccine misinformation on social media platforms.
 She has falsely asserted that the vaccines magnetize people and connect them with cellphone towers.

 Education and career

 Tenpenny graduated with a Bachelor of Arts from the University of Toledo in 1980 and received a Doctor of Osteopathic Medicine degree from the Kirksville College of Osteopathic Medicine in Missouri in 1984.
 From 1986 to 1998, Tenpenny was the director of the emergency department at Blanchard Valley Hospital in Findlay, Ohio.
 She opened an osteopathic practice in 1994 and went on to establish two more practices in 1996 and 2011.